MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 | Semi-annual | ```&channel=semiannual``` |
 | Monthly | ```&channel=monthly``` |

 When the channel is monthly, the monthly release can be changed using the URL parameter ```&channelrelease=<releasename>```.
-The release name is three letter month and four digit year like MmmYYYY.
+The release name is three letter month and four digit year like *MmmYYYY*.

 | Monthly Release | Release Name Parameter |
 | --- | --- |